Bio:

 April received a BFA from Savannah College of Art and Design and her MFA from the School of the Art Institute of Chicago where she studied the moving image.

-Her films have screened at the Ann Arbor Film Festival, New York Film Festival at Lincoln Center (Views), Film Anthology Archives in New York, Black Maria Film Festival, Rotterdam Film Festival, Boston Museum of Fine Art, Museum of Contemporary Photography (MoCP) in Chicago, and on PBS to name a few.
-April has taught film production, theory and history at the University level for over 20 years.
+Her films have screened at the Ann Arbor Film Festival, New York Film Festival at Lincoln Center (Views), Film Anthology Archives in New York, Black Maria Film Festival, Rotterdam Film Festival, Boston Museum of Fine Art, Museum of Contemporary Photography (MoCP) in Chicago, and on PBS.
+April taught film production, theory and history at the University level for over 20 years.

 Work Process: